 The Wholesale Buyer's Club helps families save their money, without any income guidelines!
 This club focuses on buying in bulk and helps consumers to save on everything from meat to paper towels.

 Visit our state-of-the-art facility.
 The Center is certified through the Public Employees Insurance Agency (PEIA) and the Humana Silver Sneakers program.
-A certified Nutritionist, Dietician, Excercise Physiologist, and Trainer are on staff.

 The Retired Senior and Volunteer Program (RSVP) is a program developed primarily to support volunteers 55 and older for various community endeavors.